romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the best approach for using security policies to guide contributors towards securing their repositories?
+Q: What is the best approach for using security policies to guide contributors towards securing their repositories?
 <details><summary>Show the answer</summary><p>

 - **Develop and publish a comprehensive security policy in the repository's README file, instructing contributors on secure coding practices and how to handle security alerts**